jpbetz/synthesis.js/Readme.md

 This project is mainly intended for my own learning and experimentation purposes,  but others are free to use it.

+The main reason I've put it together is to gather a variety of algorithms and techniques for generating procedural content into a single place where I can easily combine them together to test some procedural generation concepts I am exploring.

 Design goals
 ------------

-* Provide consistent APIs to core procedural utilities in the style of three.js.
+* Provide consistent APIs to core procedural utilities, written in the OO style of three.js.

 * Composition - Should be easy to build up new applications of procedurally generated content by composing the core utilities in this library in new and unique ways.